rieszpeti/Quartz.NET.Example/README.md

 The other one is the JobListener where I start an other job, if that is comes from the parameters.

-You can use MergedJobDataMap most of this features, but sometimes that is not enough, so that is why I wrote this example program.
+You can use JobDataMap most of this features, but sometimes that is not enough, because it is working like a Dictionary so that is why I wrote this example program.

 If you notice any mistakes or have any suggestions, please feel free to share them with me.